Yejashi/obsidianNotes/Research/LLVM/Code Comparison/Metrics To Collect.md

 15. Loads/stores inside loops

-What that will look like:
+What  the output will look like:
 ```
 {
   "module": "MASS3DEA-Hip.cpp.o",